ahmedshuhel/ahmedshuhel.github.io/_drafts/simplified-bundling-for-aurelia.md

 ## How I would procced

-For the convenience of discussion let's say there are two types of dependencies in an Aurelia Applicatin code.
+For the convenience of discussion let's say there are two types of dependencies for a module in an Aurelia Applicatin code.

 1. Static Dependencies: